vexxhost/staffeln/README.md

 change works.
 If using systemd, you can use this example: `systemctl restart staffeln-conductor staffeln-api`

-And awared that if you have multiple nodes that running staffeln on, the backup or retention check might goes a bit randomly some time, because it’s totally depends on how the periodic period config in each node, and also depends on how long the node been process previous cron job.
+And awared that if you have multiple nodes that running Staffeln on, the backup or retention check might goes a bit randomly some time, because it’s totally depends on how the periodic period config in each node, and also depends on how long the node been process previous cron job.